irenealgi/irenealegre.com/pages/reading-list.md

 2. *The opposite of loneliness*, Martina Keegan
 2. *Atomic Design*, Brad Frost ⭐️
 3. *Impact Mapping*, Gojko Adzic
-1. *Why Grow Up?: Subversive Thoughts for an Infantile Age*, Susan Neiman ⭐️
+1. *Why Grow Up?*, Susan Neiman ⭐️
 1. *The problem that has no name*, Betty Friedan ⭐️
 1. *Seven Brief Lessons on Physics*, Carlo Rovelli ⭐️
 2. *Mental Healers*, Stefan Zweig ⭐️
 3. *Why Be Happy When You Could Be Normal?*, Jeanette Winterson ⭐️
-4. *Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days*, Jake Knapp, John Zeratsky and Brad Kowitz
+4. *Sprint*, Jake Knapp, John Zeratsky and Brad Kowitz
 5. *The Nature of Software Development*, Ron Jeffries ⭐️
 6. *Little Women*, Louisa May Alcott ⭐️
 7. *Good Wives*, Louisa May Alcott ⭐️
-8. *Messy: The Power of Disorder to Transform Our Lives*, Tim Harford ⭐️
+8. *Messy*, Tim Harford ⭐️
 9. *100 Things Every Designer Needs to Know about People*, Susan M. Weinschenk ⭐️
-10. *Design Systems: A practical guide to creating design languages for digital products*, Alla Kholmatova ⭐️
+10. *Design Systems*, Alla Kholmatova ⭐️
 11. *Travels with Charley: In Search of America*, John Steinbeck ⭐️
 12. *Stuart: A Life Backwards*, Alexander Masters ⭐️
 13. *Montaigne*, Stefan Zweig ⭐️